Ecosystems and resources at the heart of environmental stewardship

 Control of hazardous materials (B3 – hazardous and toxic materials) is implemented to prevent environmental pollution and to ensure occupational safety across operational and project areas.
 The control process begins with the provision of dedicated hazardous waste (B3) containers and supporting facilities in compliance with applicable safety standards.

-Hazardous Waste Storage Facility (B3)
+Hazardous Waste Temporary Storage Facility

-Hazardous Waste Storage Facility (B3)
+Hazardous Waste Temporary Storage Facility

-Installation of Hazardous Waste (B3) Warning Symbols and Labels
+Hazardous Waste Symbols and Labels

-Installation of Hazardous Waste (B3) Warning Symbols and Labels
+Hazardous Waste Symbols and Labels

-Hazardous Waste (B3) Balance Sheet
+Hazardous Waste Logbook

-Hazardous Waste (B3) Balance Sheet
+Hazardous Waste Logbook

-Provision of absorbent materials for spill handling and response
+Absorbent materials for spill handling and response

-Provision of absorbent materials for spill handling and response
+Absorbent materials for spill handling and response

-Provision of Portable Fire Extinguishers (APAR)
+Provision of Portable Fire Extinguishers

-Provision of Portable Fire Extinguishers (APAR)
+Provision of Portable Fire Extinguishers

 Non-hazardous liquid waste refers to wastewater generated from daily operational activities that does not contain hazardous and toxic materials.
 The company is committed to managing liquid waste in a responsible manner to preserve environmental quality and support sustainability.